ctrindadedev/ctrindadedev/README.md

 - :mortar_board: Undergraduate student  pursuing a Bachelor of Information Technology at the Federal University of Rio Grande do Norte (UFRN)
 - 👨🏾‍💻 I'm working to be a FullStack Developer
-- 💻 I'm Coding in  JavaScript, C/C++ and Python
+- 💻 I'm Coding in  Java, TypeScript and Python
 - 🧠 I really like to solving complex problems and improve  my logical thinking

 **What I'm doing?**